brianjbayer/sample-login-geb-spock/README.md

-# sample-login-geb-spock-project
+# sample-login-geb-spock

 ## Overview

-This is a single module maven project which will execute the sample-login-geb-spock-project Automated Tests
+This is a single module maven project which will execute the `sample-login-geb-spock` Automated Tests

 ## To Run the Automated Tests:
-To run the automated tests, execute the following:
+To run the automated tests, execute...

-mvn clean test *command-line-arguments*
+`mvn clean test` *command-line-arguments*

+* To run using the default "built in" htmlunit **subset** of tests, execute...
+`mvn clean test`

 ### Command Line Arguments
 #### Specify Browser
--Dgeb.env=...
+`-Dgeb.env=`...

 **Example:**
 `-Dgeb.env=chrome`